Zuehlke/Trello-Kiosk/README.md

 Select the option to increase your space on the SD-Card.
 I would recommend to overclock the Pi to medium level (900Mhz).

 ## Remove unnecessary software.
-If your SD-Card is only 4GB you could perform following steps in order to free up around 1GB.
+If your SD-Card is only 4GB you can perform following steps in order to free up around 1GB.

 **Wolfram will free 460MB.**
 ```